brotherhoodMonk/gyan/angular.md

 1. Observers are also called listeners or consumers as they can listen or subscribe to get the observed data.
 2. Observer is a collection of callbacks that knows how to listen to values delivered by the Observable.
-3.Observer  Execute some code whenever recieve new value or error Obesrvables invokes this methods next()- whenever new value is immited error()- throes error complete()p- whenever observable is done
+3. Observer  Execute some code whenever recieve new value or error Obesrvables invokes this methods next()- whenever new value is immited error()- throes error complete()p- whenever observable is done
 ====
 what is Subject
 1. An RxJS Subject is a special type of Observable that allows values to be multicasted to many Observers